aneeshdurg/what_is_a_filesystem/_pages/03-file-api.md

 }
 </script>

+Aside from `/dev/zero` there's also a few other interesting virtual files.
+In particular, take a look at `/dev/stdin`/`/dev/stdout`/`/dev/stderr`.
+These files provide access to `stdin`, `stdout`, and `stderr` respectively.
+Underneath the hood `devfs` presents these files as symlinks to the current process's file descriptors via `procfs`.
+(You can check this with `file /dev/stdin`).

+In our shell simulator above, run `ls -a`.
+You'll see an entry `.shellfs`.
+In the simiulator `.shellfs/stdin`, `.shellfs/stdout`, and `.shellfs/stderr` provide access to the standard I/O mechanisms.
+Try running `cat /.shellfs/stdin` and confirm that the behaviour is the same as running `cat`.
+To explore the topic of managing filesystems and mounting them, see [section 9](/pages/09-mounting.html).

 ## Read/Write offsets

 You might have noticed in the FUSE function prototypes above that the read and write functions take in a `off_t` paramemter.